ruchikakumbhar10/Breast-Cancer-Prediction-System-with-Data-Intelligence/README.md

 ## 🎯 Problem Statement & Approach

-- Breast cancer diagnosis often depends on manual medical analysis, which can be time-consuming and resource-intensive
+- Breast cancer diagnosis often depends on manual Medical Analysis, which can be time-consuming and resource-intensive

 - Lack of early prediction tools leads to delayed detection and higher mortality rates